eyre-rs/color-eyre/README.md

 ![custom section example](https://raw.githubusercontent.com/yaahc/color-eyre/master/pictures/custom_section.png)

-As you can see, only the `Stderr:` section actually gets included, because the `cat` command fails stdout ends up being empty and is skipped in the final report.
-Giving us a short and concise error report indicating exactly what was attempted and how it failed.
+Only the `Stderr:` section actually gets included.
+The `cat` command fails, so stdout ends up being empty and is skipped in the final report.
+This gives us a short and concise error report indicating exactly what was attempted and how it failed.

 ### Custom configuration for `color-backtrace` for setting custom filters and more